Do you have a feature, product or a company?

 Isn’t EVERY pitch about a company?
 I even incorporated it and all…

 Feature – is a something that can not be used on its own.
 It’s meant to be used inside, alongside, or as an enhancement to a product.
 Don’t get me wrong, there are very large businesses that are selling “features”.

 For example, if you develop a mobile app for iOS, and relay on Apple to run the App Store for you to be found and installed – you are a “feature” of their product.
 Yes, I know, it sounds weird.

 Ask yourself this: if Apple did not have any iOS devices, and did not have an App Store, is your “product” useful on its own?

 Another example of a feature is a phone case.
 Do you agree that on its OWN the phone case is useless?
-It is not a product that can stand alone and deliver value to the buyer.
-It is ALWAYS enhancing the phone (product) and the value proposition is securing it and protecting it from accidental drops.
+It is not a product that can deliver value to the buyer on its own.
+It is ALWAYS enhancing the phone (product).
+The value proposition of this feature is securing the phone and protecting it from accidental drops.